replicatedhq/troubleshoot.sh/docs/source/redact/passwords.md

 description: Automatically redacted passwords
 ---

-Troubleshoot automatically redacts password environment variables in JSON.
+Troubleshoot automatically redacts password environment variables in JSON for the values provided in the `regex` arrays.

+> **Important:** Passwords that do not match the specified regular expressions are not redacted.

 This redaction is equivalent to the following redact yaml: